Final Cut Pro for Windows: 14 Alternatives to Try

 Cons:

-• Limited editing on mobile
+• Limited editing capabilities (no advanced features)

 Pros: